-The Fondazione Centro di Musicologia Walter Stauffer is one of the most important private institutions for the promotion of music and music culture in Italy.
+The Stauffer Foundation is one of the most active Italian private institutions devoted to the promotion of musical culture.

-The Foundation owns a uniquely valuable collection of historical instruments, which are exhibited on loan at the Violin Museum in Cremona.
-The collection includes a Guarneri del Gesù violin, an Enrico Ceruti violin, a Girolamo Amati viola and an Antonio Stradivari cello.
+The Foundation owns a collection of exceptionally valuable historical instruments, exhibited at the Violin Museum in Cremona: the “Stauffer” – Guarneri del Gesù violin (1734), the Enrico Ceruti violin (1868), the “Stauffer” – Gerolamo Amati viola (1615), the “Stauffer – ex Cristiani” – Antonio Stradivari cello (1700).

 The governing body of the Stauffer Foundation